 Outside of that period, the aftermarket companies come in.
 They can sell you whatever type of warranty you wish to buy.
 Our advice is to either go all in or to skip the aftermarket warranty.
 As we said previously, it isn’t the engine or transmission that is most likely to fail in your vehicle.
 Things like the infotainment system, alternator, and AC compressor are most likely to sting you, and an aftermarket warranty that excludes them seems like a bad bet to us.

 There are some perks to owning an aftermarket extended warranty.
 They typically include roadside assistance, so you may not need to pay for a AAA membership.
 They also are transferable in many cases, so your used car now becomes a bit more desirable on the open market if you wish to sell it.
 And most can also be canceled with a prorated rebate if you decide to trade the car in.
 When shopping for an extended warranty these are things we would want to be sure were included.

 Not all extended warranty companies have equal reputations.
 As we mentioned above, your manufacturer is a smart place to start.
-If you are outside of the warranty period, check out Car Talk’s overview of the Five Best Extended Warranty Companies.
+If you are outside of the warranty period, check out Car Talk’s overview of the Seven Best Extended Warranty Companies.
 You will see that Endurance and CARCHEX are two that we often cite as good examples of companies to consider.

 Call now 1-855-534-1173 or get an online quote

 New car warranties cover almost everything aside from tires, wiper blades and, in some cases, the 12-Volt battery.
 Powertrain warranties cover the heavy bits, like the engine internals and transmission.

 Car warranties do not cover damage such as scratches and dents.
 However, your insurance policy might.